whizpool/ibm-feedback/README.md

 git clone git@github.com:whizpool/ibm-feedback.git # or clone your own fork
 ```
 ## Default SQL
-Import default database (default-sql) in your db.
+Create database and Import default database (default.sql) in your db.
+Please also add the IBM keys in user table for superadmin access.(APIkey ,  Username, email, Account ID etc..)

 ## Backend-api